Sachché Ká Bol-Bálá

 Sachché Ká Bol-Bálá is an Indian film from 1989, produced, directed and starred by Dev Anand, along with Jackie Shroff, Meenakshi Sheshadri and a special guest appearance by Hema Malini.

 Plot

-Karan Kaul (Dev Anand) is the Editor of a daily newspaper called "The Truth".
+Karan Kaul is the editor of a daily newspaper called "The Truth".
 He is respected by his fans and critics alike.
-He loves Greeta Saunders (Hema Malini), a Swiss national of Indian origin.
-Then Karan himself becomes a suspect, and faces loss of credibility, when he is accused of killing Greeta, after the police find evidence linking his footprints at the scene of crime.
+He loves Greta Saunders, a Swiss national of Indian origin.
+Karan then becomes a suspect and faces loss of credibility, when he is accused of killing Greta, after the police find evidence linking his footprints at the scene of crime.